Helping individuals & families break away from

 We are the only domestic violence shelter located in Grundy County.

-Breaking Away, Inc. offers services to approximately 10 to 12 families per year.
+Breaking Away, Inc. offers services to numerous Grundy County families every year.
 The targeted population is men, women, and children involved in domestic violence on an emergency basis.

-We look forward to serving victims of domestic violence and helping them to break the cycle of domestic violence.
+We look forward to helping domestic violence victims get to a safe space and break the cycle of domestic violence.

 How can we help?

 About Breaking Away, Inc.

 Your monetary donations and support are critical to our mission of providing emergency shelter for domestic violence victims.
 Your generosity is greatly appreciated!

 Did you know?

 Most cases of domestic violence are never reported to the police.

 An estimated 25% of women will experience domestic violence in their lifetime.